fuse-box/fuse-box/README.md

 ## JSON plugin

-How is it without a JSON plugin?
+How is it all shiny and without a JSON plugin?

 ```
 plugins: [